-When we talk about "standard" Android devices, we're talking about Android powered consumer devices like phones and tablets that you may be more familiar with and use on a day to day basis.
-In a sense these devices are not that different from Android AOSP devices in that their manufacturers use Google's source code as a starting point for their own custom versions of Android, but the difference is that they are available from manufacturers (like Samsung) and run Android skins (like Samsung's One UI) which you may be more familiar with.
+When we talk about "standard" Android devices, we mean Android-powered consumer devices like phones and tablets that you may use on a day to day basis.
+In a sense, these devices are not that different from Android AOSP devices, in that their manufacturers use Google's source code as a starting point for their own custom versions of Android, but the difference is that they are available from manufacturers (like Samsung) and run Android skins (like Samsung's One UI) which you may be more familiar with.

-Section II.
-How to Set Up ScreenCloud On a TV or TV Box Running Android TV
+2. How to Set Up ScreenCloud On an Android-powered TV or Android TV media player

-The process of setting up either a TV or TV Box running Android TV is basically the same as both essentially run on the same operating system.
+The process of setting up either an Android-powered TV or Android TV media player is basically the same as both essentially run on the same operating system.
 The reason for this is that only certified OEMs can run official Android TV, which is provided by Google.
 You can see the full list of the certified OEMs that provide hardware running Android TV here.
 There are some differences though, namely that not all hardware available will be running the latest version of Android TV (the latest currently being Android TV 11, as of the time of writing this article), but this guide should get you through things without much issue.

 To see which TVs running Android TV we recommend for our customers, take a look at our article on that topic here.

-2.1.1.
-Power up your TV or TV Box running Android TV and follow the necessary startup steps if you are using a new device, such as selecting your language preference, setting up your WIFI configuration, and signing in to your Google Account.
+2.1.
+Power up your TV or Android TV media player and follow the necessary startup steps if you are using a new device, such as selecting your language preference, setting up your WIFI configuration, and signing in to your Google Account.

 After you have completed the necessary set up steps, this is what your TV or TV Box running Android TV will look like:

-The result of this are some great Android AOSP devices specifically designed for use cases like digital signage, but it also means that each one is different, including having different, custom interfaces for their Android operating systems.
-As such, it's difficult to outline the exact set up steps for each device running Android AOSP.
+Some great Android AOSP devices are specifically designed for use cases like digital signage, but it also means that each one is different, including having different, custom interfaces for their Android operating systems.
+As such, it's difficult to outline the exact setup steps for each device running Android AOSP.
 Here at ScreenCloud though, we have tested a wide range of Android AOSP devices and have selected a few that we recommend for new purchases.

 To learn more about how to set up each of the Android AOSP devices we recommend, follow these articles: